zagrebmukerjee/ZagrebClassNotes/Stats Notes/Causal Inference Misc/Basic Causal Model.md

-### Causal model:
+### Causal Model:
 $Y_0$ and $Y_1$ are outcomes if untreated/treated. $D$ is indicator for treatment.
 We observe $D$ and $Y = Y_D = D\cdot Y_1 + (1-D)\cdot Y_0$; that is to say, for each observation we see $Y_1$ if treated and $Y_0$ if not.

 We are interested in effect of treatment.
 Obstructed by the the _fundamental problem of causal inference_: can never observe $Y_1-Y_0$ for the same observations, i.e. the counterfactual.

 Proxy counterfactual with other observations - compute average treatment effects.